Top 10 shore excursions Sweden and Norway

 You reach this by cable car.
 It’s a perfect way to spend your morning on shore with breathtaking views on a clear day.

-In the after, we recommend you experience a reindeer sledding tour.
-You may never get the chance to do this again, it is just fantastic.
+Finally, we recommend you experience a reindeer sledging tour.
+You may never get to do this again; it is just fantastic.
 Following this, participate in a meal at a Lavvu (a traditional Sámi dwelling) and meet and talk to the friendly indigenous people of Northern Norway.
-Take this opportunity for a unique insight into the culture and traditions of the people whose homeland you are visiting.
+Take this opportunity to gain a unique insight into the culture and traditions of the people whose homeland you are visiting.

 Oslo is a fantastic city, and this stop has always posed a dilemma for the cruise guest visiting for just one day as the surrounding areas are also beautiful.

-But the most popular excursion while in port is to explore the city while visiting local favorites off the beaten tourist track.
+However, the most popular excursion while in port is to explore the city and visit local favorites off the beaten tourist track.
 That means listening to the history, tasting traditional cuisine, and meeting the locals.

-Step off the cruise ship, and you’re already in the city center, so you are ready to start immediately.
-The port is correct by Akershus Fortress, a medieval castle and now a Royal residence.
+Step off the cruise ship, and you’re already in the city center, ready to start immediately.
+The port is located by Akershus Fortress, a medieval castle and now a Royal residence.
 Your guide will take you through a historical tour of the city, including a visit to Vikingskipshuset.
 This museum houses three well-preserved Viking ships from the 8th century and many treasures of the Viking period.

 You’ll visit fantastic eateries along the way.
 You will meet the local fishermen who will tell you more about life on the water.

-In the afternoon, be sure your tour includes time for shopping.
-Well-made traditional Norwegian sweaters and winter clothes will not be found anywhere else.
+In the afternoon, make sure your tour includes time for shopping.
+Well-made traditional Norwegian sweaters and winter clothes are hard to find elsewhere.

 Visby is the capital of Gotland, an idyllic island known for its peaceful and beautiful landscape.
 It is the largest of Sweden’s islands, around 125km long, and situated southeast of the capital of Stockholm.

-Dating back to medieval times, the earliest Viking relics have been found here.
+The earliest Viking relics, dating back to medieval times, have been found here.
 The coastline is dotted with fishing villages.
-The town of Visy dates back to the 13th century and has one of the best-preserved city walls in all of Europe.
+The town of Visy dates back to the 13th century and has one of the best-preserved city walls in Europe.
 If you are lucky enough to be visiting in August, join in the week-long festivities of the medieval fete.

-Combine a city tour with a tour of the west coast to see the best of Visby with a tour guide who will bring the heritage of Viking times to life.
+Combine a city tour with a west coast tour to see the best of Visby with a tour guide who will bring the heritage of Viking times to life.
 You can’t get more authentic than that.

-When you either start your cruise or visit Stockholm as a port of call, you need to explore this city on water and land.
+When you start your cruise or visit Stockholm as a port of call, you must explore this city on water and land.
 The best excursion is a combination of both.

 The Drottningholm Palace, Drottningholms Slott, is the primary residence of the Swedish Royal Family.
 Constructed in the 1600s and on UNESCO’s World Heritage list, it is located on the island of Lovön, west of the city.